 What’s in Rotisserie Chicken Enchiladas?

-- Butter + Flour: We lightly cook unsalted butter and all-purpose flour together to create a roux that will thicken the sauce.
+- Butter + Flour: Use unsalted butter and all-purpose flour to create a roux, which will thicken the sauce.

-- Enchilada Sauce: A pantry staple that provides a good base of flavor with minimal effort.
+- Enchilada Sauce: Use a can of red enchilada sauce.
+This pantry staple provides a good base with minimal effort.

 - Chicken Broth: Gives the sauce body and flavor.

-- Spices: Kosher salt, black pepper, cumin, and chili powder enhance the flavor of these enchiladas.
+- Spices: Kosher salt, black pepper, cumin, and chili powder enhance the overall flavor of these enchiladas.

-- Onion: Adds an earthy, slightly sweet flavor.
+- Onion: Adds an earthy, slightly sweet flavor to the filling.

 - Diced Green Chiles: Tender and mild peppers with just a hint of heat.

-- Sour Cream: Makes the filling creamy and delicious.
+- Sour Cream: Makes the enchilada filling creamy and delicious.

 - Cheese: Queso fresco and Monterey Jack are mild, buttery, fresh-tasting cheeses that compliment the robust enchilada sauce well.

-These easy chicken enchiladas are so versatile.
-Try swapping the red enchilada sauce for green for a brighter flavor.
+This recipe for shredded chicken enchiladas is so versatile.
+You can easily swap the red enchilada sauce for a green sauce, which will give this dish a brighter flavor.
 For spicier enchiladas, swap the green chiles for jalapeños.
-For a healthier swap, use Greek yogurt in place of the sour cream or try cauliflower or cassava flour tortillas.
+For a healthier swap, use Greek yogurt in place of the sour cream, or try cauliflower or cassava flour tortillas.

 How to Store and Reheat

-Store leftover chicken enchiladas in an airtight container in the refrigerator for up to 3 days.
-Reheat in the microwave or in a 350°F oven for 15-20 minutes, until heated through.
+Store leftover rotisserie chicken enchiladas in an airtight container in the refrigerator for up to 3 days.
+Reheat in a 350°F oven for 15-20 minutes, until heated through.

 How to Freeze